-Sequential quadratic programming (SQP) methods are an important class of methods for nonlinearly constrained optimization (for a survey, see, e.g., [8, 21]).
+Sequential quadratic programming (SQP) methods are an important class of methods for nonlinearly constrained optimization (for a survey, see, e.g., [8, 22]).
 The kth iteration of a conventional SQP method involves the solution of a quadratic programming (QP) subproblem in which a local quadratic model of the Lagrangian is minimized subject to the linearized constraints.
 In this paper we focus on the properties of an SQP method that uses a merit function to ensure global convergence.
-In this case, a scalar-valued merit function is used to provide a measure of the quality of a given point as an estimate of a solution.
-Stabilized SQP methods are designed to resolve some of the numerical and theoretical difficulties associated with SQP methods when they are applied to ill-posed or degenerate nonlinear problems (see, e.g., Hager [22], Wright [36-38], Li and Qi [27], Oberlin and Wright [32], Fernández and Solodov [15], Izmailov and Solodov [23]).
+Stabilized SQP methods are designed to resolve some of the numerical and theoretical difficulties associated with SQP methods when they are applied to ill-posed or degenerate nonlinear problems (see, e.g., Hager [23], Wright [35-37], Oberlin and Wright [31], Fernández and Solodov [15], Izmailov and Solodov [24]).
 Broadly speaking, stabilized SQP methods are designed to provide a sequence of iterates with fast local convergence regardless of whether or not the active-constraint gradients are linearly dependent.
-Given an estimate (x_k, y_k) of a primal-dual solution (x^, y^) of problem (NP), stabilized SQP methods compute a new primal-dual estimate by solving a QP subproblem of the form where μ ($\mu > 0$) is a small scalar parameter.
 There are two important issues associated with the formulation of a practical stabilized SQP method.
 The first is that stabilized SQP methods have no global convergence theory.
-This implies that stabilized methods must start by solving the QP subproblem associated with a conventional globally convergent SQP method and switch to the stabilized QP subproblem (1.1) when it is determined that the iterates are in the proximity of a solution.
+One strategy that has been proposed for dealing with this issue is to start by solving the QP subproblem associated with a conventional globally convergent SQP method and switch to the stabilized QP subproblem when it is determined that the iterates are in the proximity of a solution.
 This strategy may require several switches between a conventional and a stabilized SQP method before the neighborhood of a solution is identified correctly.
 The second issue concerns the assumptions needed to guarantee a fast local convergence rate.
-In general, the Hessian of the Lagrangian is not positive definite in the neighborhood of a solution, which implies that the QP problem (1.1) may be nonconvex and may have local or unbounded solutions.
+In general, the Hessian of the Lagrangian is not positive definite in the neighborhood of a solution, which implies that the stabilized QP subproblem may be nonconvex and have local or unbounded solutions.
 Nonconvex QP is NP-hard-even for the calculation of a local minimizer [10, 17].
-When establishing the local convergence rate of stabilized SQP methods, the potential nonconvexity of the QP subproblem implies that assumptions must be made regarding which solution of (1.1) is found.
-For example, some analyses require a global solution of (1.1) (see, e.g., [24, 25]), or require that the "same" local solution is found at each step.
+When establishing the local convergence rate of stabilized SQP methods, the potential nonconvexity of the QP subproblem implies that assumptions must be made regarding which solution of the QP subproblem is found.
+This is not a major concern for equality constrained problems because in this case, the stabilized SQP subproblem has a unique stationary point in the neighborhood of a solution (see [25, Lemma 2]).
+However, in any stabilized SQP method that must solve a QP subproblem with inequality constraints it is not possible to guarantee that a stationary point found for one subproblem will be close to a stationary point found for the next.